 4.2.
-The Customers and Creators agree that the Transaction Fee, payable to the Company, shall be deducted from the total payable Project Fee at the point of the Customer’s payment to the Payment Account.
+The Customers and Creators agree that the Platform Fee, payable to the Company, shall be deducted from the total payable Project Fee at the point of the Customer’s payment to the Payment Account.

 4.4.
 The Users acknowledge that payment of the Project Fee into the Payment Account and release thereof will be subject to the Payment Provider’s terms and conditions, which are available at https://stripe.com/gb/legal.

 4.5.
 The Users acknowledge that they will need to accept the terms of the Payment Provider at https://stripe.com/docs/connect/updating-accounts#tos-acceptance when signing up to the Platform.